 - If you are planning to submit an application, please let the OURCS know via email as early as possible.
 This is not binding, but rather to give us a rough idea of how many applications we can anticipate.

 - Faculty must submit the following information in a MS Word document to the Office of Undergraduate Research and Creative Scholarship (OURCS@callutheran.edu) by 5:00 pm on March 1st.
-Please note that this year March 1 falls on a Saturday; the application review process will begin on Sunday.
+If March 1 falls on a Saturday or Sunday, applications are due by 5:00 pm on the following Monday.
 Applications received after the deadline will be considered only if funds remain after all other projects are evaluated.
 The application document must include:

 (1) Student's Name and Major